vivo-ontologies/language-ontology/src/ontology/README-editors.md

 You may also want to read the [GO ontology editors guide](http://go-ontology.readthedocs.org/)

+For development, build and release processes of the Language Ontology, please see [Language Ontology Development, Build, and Release Processes](https://github.com/mconlon17/language-ontology/wiki/Language-Ontology-Development,-Build,-and-Release-Processes) in the wiki of this repository.

 ## Requirements

  1. Protege (for editing)
  2. A git client (we assume command line git)
  3. [docker](https://www.docker.com/get-docker) (for managing releases)

-## Editors Version
+## Editor's Version

-Make sure you have an ID range in the [idranges file](lang-idranges.owl)

-If you do not have one, get one from the maintainer of this repo.

-The editors version is [lang-edit.owl](lang-edit.owl)
+The editor's version is [lang-edit.owl](lang-edit.owl)

-** DO NOT EDIT lang.obo OR lang.owl in the top level directory, these are created automatically by the Makefile **
+**DO NOT EDIT lang.obo OR lang.owl in the top level directory, these are created automatically by the Makefile**

-** DO NOT EDIT the template files.
+**DO NOT EDIT the template files.
 See the README in [../templates](../templates) for a description of how the language classes are created from ISO-639-3 data.
-They are not created by editing. **
+They are not created by editing.**

-[../../lang.owl](../../lang.owl) is the release version
+[../../lang.owl](../../lang.owl) is the release version and may be useful for inspection -- it contains all assertions.  lang-edit.owl does not include i18n, templated, or imported assertions.
+This makes lang-edit small, and easy to work with, but "hides" some assertions that may be useful to see.

 To edit, first make sure you have the repository cloned, see [the GitHub project](https://github.com/mconlon17/language-ontology) for details.
 The edit [lang-edit.owl](lang-edit.owl) using Protege or other editor.